I recently had the chance to take Demand Curve’s Startup Growth Program.

 It’s a super actionable course.
 You’ll spend 20% of the time reading their lectures (which are over 300) and 80% working on their projects.
 The objective of the course is that you end up with a validated growth strategy that specifically fits your startup.

 The course is 99% written (in English), with the exception of a few recorded lessons.
-You can consume the content whenever you want, but note you have access to it for 12 months since you purchase the course.
+You can consume the content whenever you want, as you get lifetime access to it.

 The three of them have huge experience growing startups: In addition to helping hundreds of companies at Demand Curve, they are also partners atBell Curve, one of Silicon Valley’s top growth marketing agencies.
 They’ve worked with some of the world’s fastest-growing companies; and have taken many startups from zero to millions in revenue.
 Prior to Demand Curve, they’ve also led growth teams at companies such as Webflow and Grammarly.